-From an early age, we learn from our parents and society how important it is for us to win, but perhaps it’s more important we know and experience what it feels like to lose, more than what it means to win.
+From an early age, we learn from our parents and society how important it is for us to win, but perhaps it is more important, we experience what it feels like to lose.

-Luckily it wasn’t a phase I went through, but children sometimes do go through phases with other children where they won’t play unless they know they’re going to win, which may often be brought about by their parents teaching them how important it is to win.
+Because I had little to no motivations, this wasn’t a phase I went through, but children sometimes do go through phases where they won’t play with other children unless they know they’re going to win; this may be brought about by their parents teaching them how important it is to win.

-Finishing the challenge makes us winners.
-Trying to win is a challenge and that also makes us a winner.
-Society should embrace both in equal measure.
-There is always too much emphasis placed on winning and not enough on losing.
-If more of us came to lose instead of winning, we’d be classed as winners for losing.
+But finishing the challenge makes us winners.
+Having a go is a challenge and that also makes us a winner.
+Society should embrace winning and losing in equal measure.
+There is too much emphasis placed on winning and not enough on losing.

-It would also make winning sweeter.
-There is a stigma behind losing and perhaps that’s what needs to change.
+There has always been a stigma behind losing and perhaps that is what needs to change.
 In my mind, we’re all winners whether we come first, or we come last.
-I believe it’s our perceptions that need to change.
+It is our perceptions that need to change.